-The post 2008 world saw the emergence of thousands of start-up technology firms who realised that the old financial services customer loyalties were shattered and that new integrated business models were the future.
+After the financial crisis, the world saw the emergence of thousands of start-up technology firms who realised that customer loyalty to the old financial services were shattered and that new integrated business models were the future.

-Traditional banks now had millions of customers who were demanding new service levels and who for the first time in history were willing to take their business elsewhere.
+Traditional banks then had millions of customers demanding new service levels and who, for the first time, were willing to take their business elsewhere.

 Spurred by new entrants attacking every part of their business from payments (Paypal) to accounts (Metro Bank, Atom Bank) traditional high street banks were forced to act.

 Accenture’s group chief executive Richard Lumb said: “The drive for fintech innovation is spreading well beyond traditional tech hubs.”

 Fintech firms innovate by using cloud, mobile and data analytics platforms as elements of multi-level engagement with customers, but the technology is not about attacking or replacing major banks.
 While it is a disruptor, the banks themselves have also invested in Fintech companies.

 Instead of being conservative technology users, big banks realised they must provide online and mobile banking across every product and build new customer engagement strategies to provide customers with end-to-end services from accounts, to mortgages, wealth management and insurance.

 Fintech began in payments and personal finance and then made advances in corporate banking.
 Global investment in Fintech grew 67% to $5.3bn between January and March 2016, compared to the corresponding period a year earlier, according to a report released by Accenture.